-Scotch is truly the whisky of the world.
+Scotch is truly the world's whisky.
 While American whiskey may be the go-to whiskey for cocktails, if you order a whiskey just about anywhere outside of North America, you'll get a scotch (and the whisky won't be spelled with an "e").

-Scotch can only be made in Scotland and barely is its primary flavoring grain, though wheat and corn play important roles as well.
-Scotch is known for having a smoky, campfire-y flavor which comes from fires of burning peat to dry the barley.
-This is why you sometimes hear scotch described as “peaty” (more on that below).
-But it's important to remember that not every scotch tastes smoky.
+Scotch whisky can only be made in Scotland.
+Its primary flavoring grain is barley, though wheat and corn play important roles as well.
+Scotch is commonly known for having a smoky, campfire-like flavor.
+This comes from burning peat, which is essentially young coal found in wetlands, (more on this below) to dry the barley.
+This why you sometimes hear scotch described as “peaty”.
+But not every scotch tastes smoky.
+In fact, most don't.
 Some are very subtle with notes of honey, flowers, and dried fruit.
 And those that are smoky, vary greatly in intensity.

 Single Malt vs. Blended Scotch

-The two main types of scotch are single malt scotch and blended scotch, though there are some others.
-Single malts are made from 100% malted barley in one distillery and are generally more intense, longer aged, and more expensive.
-Blended scotches are a blend of 15-40% single malt scotch and 60-85% grain whiskey (technically called single grain scotch) made mostly from wheat.
-Grain whiskey is much lighter and cheaper to produce thus blended scotch tends to be milder, easier to drink and less expensive, making them great for cocktails.
+There are two main types of Scotch: single malt scotch and blended scotch, though there are others.
+Single malts are made from 100% malted barley and all the whiskey must comes from one distillery.
+They are generally more intense tasting, aged for longer, and more expensive.
+Blended scotches are a blend of 15-40% single malt scotch and 60-85% grain whiskey (technically called single grain scotch) which is typically made mostly from wheat and much lighter and cheaper to produce.
+Thus, blended scotch tends to have a milder flavor profile that's easier to drink and is less expensive, making them great for mixing into cocktails.

-It’s tempting to view single malts as superior, purer expressions of scotch and blends as second-tier, budget options only fit for topping with soda water, but that’s a misguided assumption (one I admittedly once held).
-The two are apples and oranges.
-A single malt is a singular expression of a distillery.
+Given these definitions, it’s tempting to view single malts as superior, purer expressions of scotch and blends as second-tier, budget options only fit for mixing, but that’s a misguided assumption (and one I, admittedly, once held).
+They are apples and oranges.
+Single malt scotch represents the singular expression of a distillery.
 It’s meant to be more pointed and fuller flavored.
 A blend tries to bring multiple scotches and flavors into balance.
 That's why it can work better for mixing; it plays well with others.